Master of Arts in Teaching English to Speakers of Other Languages (TESOL)

 will prepare students to teach English as an additional language from preschool through

-All courses are aligned with the Council for the Accreditation of Educator Preparation (CAEP) and the Standards to Teaching English to Speakers of Other Languages programs.
+All MA in TESOL courses are aligned with the Council for the Accreditation of Educator Preparation (CAEP) and the Standards to Teaching English to Speakers of Other Languages programs.

-Designed for both domestic and international students alike, this full-time residency program provides students with an expertise in second language acquisition, and a deep understanding of the complex relationship between language and culture.
+Designed for both domestic and international students alike, our MA in TESOL is a full-time residency program that provides students with expertise in second language acquisition, and a deep understanding of the complex relationship between language and culture.
 Embracing the scholar-practitioner model of professional training, rigorous coursework is conjoined with clinical practicum placements, where students gain real-world experience teaching and collaborating in multicultural and multilingual environments.
 This one-year program culminates in a digital portfolio capstone experience in place of a thesis.

 - MalibuCampus Location